ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ```

 2. Two-input problem
-- Issue: The network contains two inputs.
+* Problem: The network contains two inputs.
-- Solution: Set the input parameter dummy_input of the Pruner, such as FPGMPruner, to a tuple (rand_inputs1, rand_inputs2).
+* Solution: Set the input parameter dummy_input of the Pruner, such as FPGMPruner, to a tuple (rand_inputs1, rand_inputs2).

 3. Check view dimension inconsistency error
-- Issue: There is only one dimension in the input of a node.
+* Problem: There is only one dimension in the input of a node.
-- Solution: Add a dimension number check.
+* Solution: Add a dimension number check.
 ![img](../assets/images-bugs/starlight_bugs_20230329115936623.png)

 4. Error of Update_mask() function due to inconsistent dimensions.